Estates Committee External Member

 The University of Edinburgh welcomes applications from all sectors of the community, particularly from women, members of ethnic minorities and traditionally under-represented groups on our Committees.
 The University Court and members of University Committees operate in line with a Code of Conduct, based on ensuring good practice on governance.
 If successful, new members of University Committees are asked by means of a letter sent after appointment to acknowledge that they are familiar with this Code and that they understand their obligations under it.

-It is anticipated that interviews will take place on Friday 14 November 2025.
+It is anticipated that interviews will take place on Tuesday 5 May 2026.